cameronraysmith/notebooks/README.md

 It is assumed that data will be managed via a persistent disk named `$DATA_DISK` that will be attached in read-write mode to one running instance at a time.
 If you would like to run multiple instances of this container at the same time, you will need to account for the need to create multiple persistent disks.

 #### Cloudflare
 This section is only relevant if you would like to access the jupyter notebook server at a custom domain via SSL.
-Cloudflare is used for [managing CA certificates](https://support.cloudflare.com/hc/en-us/articles/115000479507).
+Cloudflare is used for [managing Origin CA certificates](https://support.cloudflare.com/hc/en-us/articles/115000479507).
 See the variables required by [scripts/cloudflare-update.sh](scripts/cloudflare-update.sh) and checked by the Make target `check_cf_env_set` to setup the environment as necessary.

+Once you have created the `cf-cert.pem` and `cf-key.pem` files, place them at `./etc/certs`.
+The Make target `ssl_cert_copy_to_gcp` can then be used to copy them to the [data persistent disk](#data).
+So long as this disk is maintained and the certificates remain valid, this process should not need to be repeated.
+Of course, anyone who gains access to this disk will be able to read the contents of the certificates unless additional security measures are taken.

 ## file listing